Updated May 2023

 Are you still snoring with CPAP?
-Isn't a CPAP supposed to solve your snoring?
-Your CPAP machine is supposed to greatly reduce snoring and other breathing problems related to sleep apnea, snoring could indicate that something is wrong.
+Isn't CPAP therapy supposed to resolve your snoring?
+Yes, your CPAP machine is supposed to treat sleep apnea and the snoring that results from it.
+If you're still snoring with CPAP, it could indicate that something is wrong.
 Let’s take an in-depth look at snoring to determine causes and solutions.

 Is It Snoring Or Sleep Apnea?

 However, snoring does indicate a disruption in your sleep but it may not be as serious as disruptions caused by sleep apnea.
-These disruptions can lead to high blood pressure, stroke, and sleep-deprived partners.
+Disruptions that are related to sleep apnea, if left untreated, can lead to high blood pressure, stroke and other conditions.

-Note: However, no matter how much fatigue you experience, it’s important to see your doctor once you start snoring to rule out sleep apnea and other serious conditions.
+Note: It’s important to see your doctor once you start snoring to rule out sleep apnea and other serious conditions.

 In most cases, yes.
-Snoring with CPAP isn’t normal.
 If you’re still snoring after using your CPAP mask after several days, seek advice from your sleep specialist.
 Discuss your machine and mask brand with them for possible adjustments.
 Do not adjust your CPAP settings on your own.

 CPAP stops snoring by delivering a continuous positive airway pressure to your airways to hold them open during the night.
-This way, they are able to prevent the soft tissues from blocking your throat and prevent them from rubbing together and creating loud snores.
-As a result, your sleep doesn’t become disrupted for a night of refreshing and restorative rest.
+They prevent these muscles from collapsing, blocking air flow, and and producing the vibration that causes loud snores.
+As a result, your sleep remains uninterrupted and you can enjoy refreshing and restorative rest.

 3 Ways To Stop Snoring With CPAP

-Check your CPAP air pressure – Contact your sleep specialist if you feel like your air pressure is too low.
-You might need another titration study.
+- Check your CPAP air pressure – Contact your sleep specialist if you feel like your air pressure is too low.
+You might need a titration study.

-Change sleeping positions – Your sleeping position may be the cause of snoring.
-Sleeping on your back may prevent the air pressure in the machine from opening your airways.
+- Change sleeping positions – Your sleeping position may be the cause of snoring.
+Sleeping on your back may prevent the air pressure in the machine from adequately clearing your airways.
 Sleeping on your side may be a simple solution.

-If you’re still having trouble try selecting a CPAP mask of a different size.
-Some masks are specifically designed to fit the smaller female frame, like the Quattro™ Air for Her by ResMed.
+- If you’re still having trouble, try selecting a CPAP mask of a different size.
+Some masks are specifically designed to fit a smaller frame, like the Quattro™ Air for Her by ResMed.

 How To Stop Snoring